APNIC-Labs/draft-kskroll-sentinel/README.md

    validating resolver.
 Similarly, if all the forwarder targets do not apply this trusted key mechanism, the same considerations apply.

-   A more complex case is where all of the following conditions all
+   A more complex case is where all of the following conditions hold:
-   hold:

    o  Both the validating resolver and the forwarder target resolver
       support this trusted key sentinel mechanism

    o  The local resolver's queries do not have the CD bit set

-   o  The trusted key state differs between the forwarding resolver and
-      the forwarder target resolver

-   In such a case, either the outcome is indeterminate validating ("Vleg"), or a case of mixed signals (SERVFAIL in all three responses), which is similarly an indeterminate response with respect to the trusted key state.